FortRise/FortRise/README.md

 + Paste all of the mod content and done.
 + Launch TowerFall to see the changes.

+### Creating mods
+For creating mods, check out [Creating Mods in the wiki](https://github.com/Terria-K/FortRise/wiki/Creating-Mods), for more information.

+## Troubleshooting
+### The game crashes before it even loads!
+(Windows only)
+If the game crashes before loading, or you see an error in the log file that says `An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous versions of the .NET Framework.` on Windows, right click for each DLLs on the root directory, click Properties, and hit the unblock checkbox at the bottom.
+You might also need to unblock every DLLs of the mod you've installed inside of the Mods folder.

 ### Mods Created in FortRise
 ## [Archer Loader](https://github.com/RedDude/ArcherLoader/releases/)
 ### By: [RedDude](https://github.com/RedDude)